V203/builder-pattern/readme.md

 ```
  setLastName(lastName:string){
         this.user.lastName = lastName
-        return this // this line makes the method chainable
+        return this;// this line makes the method chainable

     }